CS-foreach/robotics/workshops/24-Monarch/01-intro.md

     - consider running the definition of robot discussion then exploring a formal definition and classification based off of that (instead of formal we can use the instructor's definition)
+    - in this discussion, some students were bringing in related (but not quite robot) examples such as: droids, androids, terminators, cyborgs, mechanical systems